-5.1\What it is and what it offers (I used some parts from our abstract)
+5.1 What it is and what it offers

 Coming up with a successful idea in a mature industry such as the fashion one is not an easy task.
 Setting new standards, thinking innovatively and guaranteeing success is an even harder one.